datomatic/nova-icon-field/README.md

     // ...
 ];
 ```
-The stored icon will be saved as `fa-solid fa-arrow-up` (which can be used as a FontAwesome class name).
+The stored icon will be saved as `fa-solid fa-arrow-up` (which can be directly used as a FontAwesome class name).

 In your code (i.e., while setting `only([...])` or `defaultIcon(...)`), you'll always be referring the icons and styles without any prefix/suffix.
 The prefixes/suffixes are just used in visualization and on (de-)hydration from (to) db.